Bridge Loans: Everything You Need To Know

 Happy couple with Golden Retriever relaxing amongst packed boxes in between moves.

-If you’re moving into a new home, a bridge loan is a way to have some extra cash on hand to ease the transition.
+If you’re moving into a new home, a bridge loan can provide extra cash to help smooth the transition.

-In short, bridge loans solve the financing problem that arises when a home buyer wishes to buy a new home before their current home sells.
+Bridge loans solve financing problems by closing funding shortfalls, which can happen when a home buyer purchases a new home before they sell their current home.

 What Is A Bridge Loan?